WietseWind/ripple-dev-portal/content/concepts/payment-system-basics/accounts/reserves.md

 **Tip:** When an address is below the reserve requirement, it can send new [OfferCreate transactions][] to acquire more XRP, or other currencies on its existing trust lines.
 These transactions cannot create new [trust lines](ripplestate.html), or [Offer nodes in the ledger](offer.html), so they can only execute trades that consume Offers that are already in the order books.

+## Going Below the Reserve Requirement in case of Trust Lines

+Note that although the reserve increases with every item an account owns, in the case of trust lines, the reserve is only *enforced* if the user owns more than two items.

+This happens to allow the exchange of currencies, which needs trust lines.
+This makes it easy for a gateway to fund the accounts of its users without fear of being tricked.
+Without this logic, a gateway that wanted to have a new user use its services, would have to give that user enough XRP to cover not only the account reserve but the incremental reserve for the trust line as well.
+A person with no intention of using the gateway could use the extra XRP for their own purposes.

 ## Changing the Reserve Requirements